andrempmattos/harsh-payload/firmware/README.md

 </p>

 ## Overview

 The HARSH Payload firmware is embedded in the SoC FPGA processor (ARM Cortex-M3) and structured above the FreeRTOS operating system.
-More information soon...
+It was designed to run the radiation experiments in the SDRAM memory devices.
+In order to allow a simple debug session, the code perform logs that are sent through a UART port.
+The firmware is divided in 6 folders: hal (CMSIS and ARM port), system (some system configurations, such as clocks), freertos (operating system sources), drivers (Microsemi original drivers and the developed SDRAM driver), devices (sources to handle devices, external peripherals and interfaces), and app (application files and libraries).
+There are 5 available test algorithms: WriteStatic/ReadStatic, MarchC, DynamicStress, DynamicEClassic, and DynamicF.
+These algorithms are executed due to a scheduler controlled by the OBC and follows a default routine depending on the experiments requirements/constraints/objectives.

 ## License
 The developed firmware is under MIT license.